 Bedsheet Ghost: Abigail, and the ghosts that occasionally appear when you dig up a grave.

 Bee Bee Bomb: The Bee Mine (which occasionally shudders and buzzes when laid).

 Berserk Button: Bunnymen are normally quite docile, but they despise all forms of meat, and having any in your inventory enrages them, turning them hostile.

-Black Bead Eyes: All of the current male cast have these.
+Black Bead Eyes: Most of the male cast have these.
+The lone exception is Webber.
 Some mobs also sport black bead eyes.

 Boss in Mook Clothing: Tallbirds.
 They tend to be encountered in the same areas as spiders, but they have a ton of health and can kill an unarmored character in two hits.
 (Unless you're playing as Wolfgang, in which case they kill you in four hits)

 Played straight with Maxwell, who starts the game with several powerful late-game items and has considerable passive sanity regeneration which more than makes up for his low health.
 Unlocking him requires beating adventure mode by clearing five increasingly-nasty challenge maps, consecutively.
 Any player capable of beating Darkness likely does not need any more help.

 Breakable Weapons: Most weapons have a "durability" that appears as a percentage, which lowers every time they're used.
 They break when the number hits 0.
 Unlike most games where this mechanic is used, this time it's justified - you can't expect an axe made out of a twig and a piece of flint to be very durable.